Victory Base Complex

-Victory Base Complex (VBC) was a cluster of U.S. military installations surrounding the Baghdad International Airport (BIAP).
-The primary component of the VBC was Camp Victory, the location of the Al-Faw Palace, which served as the headquarters for the Multi-National Corps - Iraq, and later as the headquarters for the United States Forces - Iraq.
+Victory Base Complex (VBC) was a cluster of U.S. military installations surrounding Baghdad International Airport (BIAP) during the Iraq War.
+The primary component of the VBC was Camp Victory, the location of the Al-Faw Palace, which served as the headquarters for the Multi-National Corps – Iraq, and later as the headquarters for the United States Forces – Iraq.

 Installations

 Camp Cropper

 Camp Cropper was a holding facility for security detainees.

 Camp Dublin

 Camp Dublin was part of VBC and was the headquarters of the Iraqi Federal Police - Special Training Academy, including a secluded part in which an Italian Carabinieri Contingent was hosted.
 The scope of the latter was to provide a Gendarmery training to the Iraqi Federal Police (IFP), as part of the NATO Training Mission - Iraq and according to the prerogatives of this Italian Armed Force which performs police functions in its homeland.
 Italy withdrew its Carabinieri, terminating the training after a long and proficient cooperation with the Iraqi, in 2011.